joinpursuit/AC_4_Web/units/react/projects/insta/insta.md

 * Icons.
 If you are handy with Photoshop, this may not apply to you.
 If you aren't, there are many generators online that help you create serviceable icons.
 Here's an [example](https://romannurik.github.io/AndroidAssetStudio/icons-launcher.html#foreground.type=clipart&foreground.clipart=android&foreground.space.trim=1&foreground.space.pad=0.25&foreColor=rgba(96%2C%20125%2C%20139%2C%200)&backColor=rgb(68%2C%20138%2C%20255)&crop=0&backgroundShape=square&effects=none&name=ic_launcher).

+## Schedule

+We will be keeping track of your progress throughout this process.
+Generally, your project should be broken out into three phases:

+* Day 1: Group role delegation, conceptualization, planning, and starting work.
+* Next few days: Work on the project.
+Every day, check in with your group to see where everyone is/what needs doing.
+The day before it is due, put your heads together and think of a good (short) way to present your work.
+* Final day: Present your work to the class.
+Receive adulation.
+Profit.

+## Bonuses

+There are a few bonus features that you are welcome to implement, if you are curious and motivated.

+### Image Hosting

+Use [Cloudinary](https://cloudinary.com/) to host images, let users upload images directly to your Cloudinary-based image database, and get image URLs for your backend.

+### Comments

+Let users add comments to images.

+### Captions, Tagging, and Search

+Let users add captions to their images, hashtag them, and search for images that correspond to particular hashtags.

+### Infinite Scroll

+Only render a certain number of images on the homepage.
+When the user reaches the bottom of the page, get more from your database and render them underneath.